View Source Nerves.Runtime.Heart (nerves_runtime v0.13.0)

 way it works is that the Erlang runtime regularly checks that it's ok.
 If so,

-.
+it sends a message to heart.
 Nerves heart then pets the hardware watchdog.

-If messages ever stop being sent to heart
+If messages ever stop being sent to heart, the hardware watchdog will trip

 and reboot the device.
 You can add additional health checks for your

-application by providing a callback to :heart.set_callback/2
+application by providing a callback to :heart.set_callback/2.

 Link to this section Summary